Gift cards are a perennially popular choice for Christmas presents, and it's easy to see why: they're perfect for a range of recipients and reasons.

 Making gift cards fairer

 We campaigned for a long time to get the expiry periods on gift cards extended, and in November 2019 new laws were introduced that helped make gift cards better for consumers.
-The regulations meant that gift cards must come with:

-- a mandatory 3-year minimum expiry period;
+- a mandatory 3-year minimum expiry period from the day they were bought

-- no fees charged after your purchase (excluding some processing of payment fees such as overseas transaction fees and booking fees);
+- no fees charged after your purchase (excluding some processing of payment fees such as overseas transaction fees and booking fees)

-- a prominently displayed expiry date – either the full date or a period of time.
-(If the expiry date is shown as a period of time, it must also include the date it was supplied.)
-If the gift card or voucher doesn't expire, this fact must also be prominently displayed.
+- a prominently displayed expiry date – either the full date or a period of time (if the expiry date is shown as a period of time, it must also include the date it was supplied)

 For more examples, the Australian Competition and Consumer Commission (ACCC) provides details of the rules for gift cards.
 There are significant penalties if a company is in breach of these rules – up to $30,000 for corporations and $6000 for individuals.